zdravkov/kendo-docs/api/framework/model.md

 ##### options.id `String`

 The name of the field which acts as the identifier of the model.
 The identifier is used to determine if a model instance is new or existing one.
-If the value of the field specified is equal to the default value (specifed through the `fields` configuration) the model is considered as new.
+If the value of the field specified is equal to the default value (specified through the `fields` configuration) the model is considered as new.

 ##### options.fields `Object|Array`